 On the negative side, the Meat Boss makes you pick your sauce in advance.
 Now, I don’t have a fear of commitment.
 I’ve been married to Nancy going on 44 years, and I’m looking forward to signing up for 44 more.
 But the Meat Boss is asking for a marriage commitment before a blind date, and that can lead to trouble.
 Also, some of the topping options make my hair stand up on end.
 A distracted or addled customer, or a distracted or addled or fed up Associate Sandwich Assembler, could end up putting ketchup, sour cream, and jalapeño jelly on some innocent barbecue, and slapping it all on a (gulp) sweet bun.

 Issues of real importance shouldn’t be left to such vagaries.
-It’s like leaving major life decisions to Florida election officials.
+It’s like leaving major life decisions to Broward County, Florida election officials.

-Now, I like Yelp.
-I use Yelp a lot while traveling.
-If a place has over 100 reviews and a four star rating, the food is probably okay.
+Now, I use Yelp while traveling.
+If a place has over 100 reviews and a four star rating, the something they serve is probably good.
 But you really have to read some of the actual reviews, not just the number of stars.
 If everyone is excited about something you don’t like, beware.
 Not everyone would award five stars for all-you-can eat chicken wings every Tuesday.
-If you don’t take into consideration the numerous comments about the GREAT service (in all caps), it’s a good bet that the waitstaff is visually interesting, and you’ll end up saying, “Hey, honey, Hooters has 4.2 stars.”
+If you don’t take into consideration the numerous comments about the GREAT service (in all caps), it’s a good bet that the waitstaff is visually interesting, and you’ll end up saying something like, “Hey, honey, Hooters has 4.2 stars.”

-I imagine that all of the “best barbecue” places are good places to eat, in their ways, but don’t look to them for the best barbecue.
+I imagine that all of the “best barbecue” places are likely to be good places to eat, in their own ways, but don’t look to them for the best barbecue.
 And do use Yelp, but be careful: it may be loaded.

 * I refer to barbecue “places” rather than “joints.”
 The latter term implies that the place is disreputable, something rarely if ever deserved.
-The use of “joint” can be a signal of class prejudice, sometimes tinged with race, one way or the other, so I eschew it.
+(Humble, yes.
+Disreputable, no.) The use of “joint” can be a signal of class prejudice, sometimes tinged with race, one way or the other, so I eschew it.